2077v2/Goblet/README.md

 - These are some of the best mods and are a must-have to immerse yourself into Hogwarts Legacy.
 - Easy to follow step-by-step installation guide.
+- Only 4 GB in download size for 110+ mods.
 - Mods specifically created for the collection.
 - Setup Video [HERE](https://youtu.be/_94nFCwEh4o)
 - Dedicated Youtube playlist [HERE](https://www.youtube.com/playlist?list=PLkl_09LX565sJKM4lidWzvFVpw1qVnP_m)